exercism/legacy-docs/about/README.md

 - make up more exercises
 - define canonical data-sets to make it easier to implement the exercise

-The common pool is maintained in the [exercism/problem-specifications][problem-specifications] repository.
+Th common pool of problem specifications is maintained in the [exercism/problem-specifications][problem-specifications] repository.
+You can check out the [open issues][problem-specifications-issues].

 ### The Language Tracks

-A programming language that implements exercises from the common pool is called a _language track_.
+Each language track implements exercises.
+These may be based on a problem specification from the common pool, or it may be a custom exercise defined specifically for that programming language.

-A language-specific implementation of an exercise consists of a collection of automated tests, that define the requirements of the solution.
+Each exercise consists of an mininum a README describing the problem to solve, and a collection of automated tests define the requirements of the solution.
 A good test suite will not mandate a particular approach, but will allow people to try many different approaches, and solve the exercise in many different ways.

-There are many ways to contribute to a language track, described in the document [Getting Involved in a Language Track][getting-started-track].
+There are many ways to [contribute to a language track][getting-started-track].
+You can find the repositories for the current language tracks in the list of repositories tagged with [exercism-track][track-topic].

-You can navigate to the repository for any language track on Exercism via the [trackler][trackler-tracks] library.
-This list includes both active and upcoming tracks, as well as tracks that have been requested where no work has yet been done.

 [exercism-io]: https://github.com/exercism/exercism.io
 [cli]: https://github.com/exercism/cli